-It's very cathartic to see Diamond Tiara getting her karmic retribution at the end of the episode.
+In one of the rare instances where Miss Cheerilee takes authoritative action, it's very cathartic to see Diamond Tiara getting her karmic retribution at the end of the episode.

 Watch Rarity's shadow when she goes into Sweetie Belle's room to confront her about being Gabby Gums.
 She kung fu kicks the door open.

-Twilight solved the mystery, almost completely on her own, and identified all three culprits, in five minutes tops.
+Twilight solved the mystery, completely on her own, and identified all three culprits, in five minutes tops.

 A Canterlot Wedding Part 1

 Remember when Twilight erected a force field around herself and her friends and later around the library?
 Shining Armor did same thing for all of Canterlot.
 Apparently, incredible magic potential runs in their family.

 Luna flying through Canterlot's force field and landing on a balcony near Celestia.
 "Rest, my sister.
 As always, I will guard the night".
 Truly the royal pony sisters as they were meant to be.

 A Canterlot Wedding Part 2